tinkerator/xcrc32/README.md

 ## Overview

 This package provides a CRC32 algorithm.
-It appears to be used in a number of embedding applications, expecially those built using tools like gcc and debugged with gdb.
+It appears to be used in a number of embedded applications, expecially those built using tools like gcc and debugged with gdb.
 It is not obviously related to the standard [golang.org/pkg/hash/crc32](https://golang.org/pkg/hash/crc32/)